orangeturtle739/Grow/README.md

 Run `ant`.

 # License
 This program is licensed under GPLv3.0.
-A copy of the license is in `license.txt`.
+A copy of the license is in `LICENSE.txt`.

 ## Attribution
 1. Font Awesome by Dave Gandy - [http://fontawesome.io](http://fontawesome.io).